Carl Cook

 Carl Cook (born November 10, 1962) is an American billionaire businessman.
 He is CEO of the Cook Group, a medical device company that was co-founded by his parents.
-As of May 2021, his net worth is estimated to be $12.5 billion.
+As of May 2024, his net worth is estimated to be US$10.6 billion, making him the wealthiest person in the state of Indiana.

 Early life

-He is the son of William Cook (died 2011) and Gayle Cook, who co-founded the Cook Group.
+He is the son of William Cook (died 2011) and Gayle Cook (died 2025), who co-founded the Cook Group.

 He has a bachelor's degree in engineering from Purdue University, and an MBA from the University of Iowa.

 Career

 After graduation, Cook traveled to France and Germany for a year, setting up computers for his family's company, the Cook Group, a medical devices company founded by his late father William Cook.
 He then worked at the Cook Group pacemaker division in Leechburg, Pennsylvania, and in their Winston-Salem plant.

 Cook is also the president of a life sciences division of Cook Group, called Cook MyoSite, which is developing a cell therapy to treat urinary incontinence.